 BOARD OF DIRECTORS

 JASON AND LYNN KOTRBA: Jason (HHF Board President) and Lynn (HHF Executive Director) Kotrba reside at Harvest Hope Farm in Moorhead.
-They have been married since August 8, 1997 and are parents to Autumn, Hannah, Shawn, Joseph, Olivia, Ella and Ava.
+They have been married since August 9, 1997 and are parents to Autumn, Hannah, Shawn, Joseph, Olivia, Ella, Ava. and Michael.
 Jason holds a Master of Educational Leadership degree from the University of North Dakota; Lynn holds a Master of Counseling degree from the University of North Dakota.
 Jason has been principal of Holy Spirit School in Fargo since 2003.
 Lynn has been a Treatment Foster Care Coordinator at Lutheran Social Services of Minnesota in Moorhead since 2000.
 In his free time, Jason enjoys spending time with the family, hunting and the great outdoors.
 He volunteers for church and school events and is a member of the Knights of Columbus.
 Jason’s greatest joy is watching his children excel and grow in confidence and leadership skills.
 Between juggling attendance at sporting events, dance competitions, and multiple other activities of the children, Lynn enjoys spending quality time with the family, reading, and being outdoors.
 She is also coordinator of American Heritage Girls Troop ND0316 and an active school volunteer.

 SARAH GATES: Sarah resides in Fargo with her husband, Jason, and daughters, Maria, Emily, Greta and Haley.
 She holds a BS in Industrial Engineering & Management from North Dakota State University and an MBA from the University of St. Thomas.
 Sarah worked twelve years as an engineer in the transportation and manufacturing industry and currently is home with their daughters.
 Recently, she has served as the campaign coordinator for a local fraternity which had taken on a fundraising campaign to finance a facility renovation.
 In addition to volunteering at Harvest Hope Farm, her church, and the kid's school; she enjoys outdoor activities with her family.